kelindi/go-backend-template/README.md

 # go-backend-template
-Backend Starter Template using GORM and Mux
+Backend Starter Template using  Eecho and Gorm (with postgress)